NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 ## Adding Hades enemies

 To add a Hades enemy type to Hades II, follow these steps.
-In the example, we will use the `HeavyMelee` (Wretch Thug) enemy type.

-1. In `EnemyProjectiles.sjson.lua`, add the `Damage` property for the enemy to the modifications table.
-This ensures the enemy deals damage.
-	- Search for the enemy name in `EnemyProjectiles.sjson` in Hades to find the `DamageLow` and `DamageHigh` values.
-	- Hades II uses a `Damage` property instead, so take the average or other appropriate value.
+Take care!
+Some enemy names are used in both games, such as "Swarmer" and "LightRanged" - these should be renamed to avoid duplications.
+These renamings must be done everywhere, including encounters.

-2. In `EnemyProjectiles.sjson.lua`, modify the `Effects` property table as follows, to migrate it to the Hades II format:
+1. In `EnemyProjectiles.sjson.lua`, modify the `Effects` property table as follows, to migrate it to the Hades II format:
-	- ...
+	- If the effect defines a `StartAnimation` property, set it to `"null"`.
+It's possible this guidance changes in the future if these effects can be migrated.
 	- Also refer to the [EnemyProjectiles.sjson](#enemyprojectilessjson) section for more information on this file.
-3. Ensure the enemy inherits from `1_BaseEnemy` in `Enemies.sjson.lua`.
+2. Ensure the enemy inherits from `1_BaseEnemy` in `Enemies.sjson.lua`.
 	- Add the enemy name to the `InheritFrom` property in the modifications table.
 This ensures hits by the player are registered with the enemy.
 	- If the enemy already inherits from another enemy, you can instead add the `InheritFrom` property to the parent enemy type.
 Note that this does not work for all files, such as the `EnemyDataHandler.lua`.
-	- This also means that if the enemy has any variants (e.g. an elite unit type), these also need to inherit from `1_BaseEnemy`.
 	- Also refer to the [Enemies.sjson](#enemiessjson) section for more information on this file.
-4. Enable the enemy in `EnemySets.lua` to have it appear in game.
+3. Enable the enemy in `EnemySets.lua` to have it appear in game.
-5. For some enemies, animation data is stored in a separate `CharacterAnim_...` type file - ensure this is added to the `SjsonFileMappings` table in `RequiredFileData.lua` if needed.
+4. For some enemies, animation data is stored in a separate `CharacterAnim_...` type file - ensure this is added to the `SjsonFileMappings` table in `RequiredFileData.lua` if needed.

 The following steps apply to binked enemies only.
 If an enemy is binked, it will have a `Binks` property in `EnemyData.lua`.